 Section 4.1 The Society shall collect dues and fees from its members and affiliates as provided in the Bylaws, in accordance with the IEEE Constitution, Bylaws, and Policies, and the TAB Operations Manual.
-The amount of the fee shall be established by the Administrative Committee of the Society, hereinafter called the “AdCom.”
+The amounts shall be established by the Administrative Committee of the Society, hereinafter called the "AdCom."

 Article V: Administration of the Society

 5.1.1 The Society shall be managed by the AdCom.
 The AdCom shall be comprised of 24 elected members with vote, elected officers with vote, and appointed ex-officio members with or without vote, as specified elsewhere in this Constitution and the Bylaws.
 Not less than two-thirds of the voting members of the AdCom shall be elected members.

 5.1.2 The terms of office for the 24 elected members shall be three years.
 One-third of the members shall be elected each year.
 Only two consecutive terms are permitted, but eligibility is restored after a lapse of one year.
 Specific election procedures are as specified elsewhere in this Constitution and the Bylaws.